 - The treatment usually takes 15-30 minutes.
 Most of the time is spent getting you into the correct position.
-The machine is usually on for less than 5 minutes and you must remain still the entire time.
-The machine will move around you in two arcs, counterclockwise and clockwise to deliver your required daily dose. - The therapists will be watching you the entire time through a video monitor and they can stop the radiation at any time, if needed.
+The machine is usually on for less than 5 minutes and you must remain still the entire time. - The therapists will be watching you the entire time through a video monitor and they can stop the radiation at any time, if needed.